 Prior to the date of the pricing of this offering, we and Carrols will enter into an employment agreement with Daniel T. Accordino.
 Pursuant to the employment agreement, which will be effective as of the date of the pricing of this offering and which will expire on December 31, 2008, Mr. Accordino will continue to serve as Carrols' and our President and Chief Operating Officer.
 The employment agreement is subject to automatic renewals for successive one-year terms unless either Mr. Accordino, we or Carrols elect not to renew the employment agreement by giving written notice to the others at least 90 days before a scheduled expiration date.
 The employment agreement provides that Mr. Accordino will receive an annual base salary of \$500,000 and provides that such amount may be increased annually at the sole discretion of our compensation committee.
 Pursuant to the employment agreement, Mr. Accordino will participate in Carrols' Executive Bonus Plan, and any stock option or other equity incentive plans applicable to executive employees, as determined by our compensation committee.
-The employment agreement also provides that if Mr. Accordino's employment is terminated without cause (as defined in the employment agreement) or Mr. Accordino reminates his employment for good reason (as defined in the employment agreement), in each case within twelve months following a change of control (as defined in the employment agreement), Mr. Accordino will receive a cash lump sum payment equal to 2.99 times his average salary plus his average annual bonus (paid under Carrols' Executive Bonus Plan or deferred under the Carrols Corporation & Subsidiaries Deferred Compensation Plan) for the prior five years.
-The employment agreement also provides that if Mr. Accordino's employment is terminated by us or Carrols without cause (other than following a change of control as described above) or Mr. Accordino terminates his employment for good reason (other than following a change of control as described above), Mr. Accordino will receive
+The employment agreement also provides that if Mr. Accordino's employment is terminated without cause (as defined in the employment agreement) or Mr. Accordino terminates his employment for good reason (as defined in the employment agreement), in each case within twelve months following a change of control (as defined in the employment agreement), Mr. Accordino will receive a cash lump sum payment equal to 2.99 times his average salary plus his average of control as described above) or Mr. Accordino terminates his employment for good reason (as defined under the Carrols Corporation & Subsidiaries Deferred Compensation Plan) for the prior five years.
+The employment agreement also provides that if Mr. Accordino's employment is terminated by us or Carrols without cause (other than following a change of control (as defined in the employment agreement), in each case within twelve months following a change of control (as defined in the employme